Methodology

 EFC / Student Aid Index (SAI) Calculator

-What it calculates
+What it estimates

-Estimates your Student Aid Index (formerly Expected Family Contribution), which determines your eligibility for federal financial aid including Pell Grants, subsidized loans, and institutional aid.
+Your Student Aid Index (formerly Expected Family Contribution), which financial aid offices use to determine your eligibility for federal aid including Pell Grants, subsidized loans, and institutional aid.

 Limitations